madanyc/workfront-learn.en/help/guide/workfront-for-proofing-users/overview-proofing-with-workfront/proof workflows-as-part-of-project-timelines.md

 In this video, you will learn:

-* Workfront recommendations for blending a review and approval process with a project timeline
+* Recommendations for blending a review and approval process with a project timeline

 >[!VIDEO](https://video.tv.adobe.com/v/335125/?quality=12)